+The Sonnenfeld Bruck/Leitha is an agri-PV system whose functional principle is based on the simultaneous harvesting of electricity and food as well as an additional increase in biodiversity.
+The PV modules are mounted on movable module tables that follow the course of the sun and guarantee mechanical, agricultural cultivation thanks to their ability to swivel.
 Between the agricultural rows (6, 9 and 12 m cultivation widths are being tested in the research project) there is a 2-metre flowering strip on which various local seed mixtures are being tested or their positive influence on species diversity and biodiversity is being investigated.
-Thus, the flowering strip is located below the PV panels, most of which are mounted on a pivoting axis at the height of 2.8m.
+The flowering strip is therefore located below the PV panels, most of which are mounted on a pivoting axis at a height of 2.8 meters.

 Key data of the PV systems:

-Area of the entire plant
+Area of the entire facility5 ha

-Area under cultivation for food
+Area under cultivation for food80 %

-Land consumption for PV system
+Land consumption for PV system2 %

-Flower strips for biodiversity
+Flower strips for biodiversity18 %

 “This project is funded by the Climate and Energy Fund and is carried out under the program “Model and Lighthouse Photovoltaic Projects – Annual Program 2021″.”